mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

-Looks up a localized string similar to Tried to replace non-contained {0} '{1}'..
+Looks up a localized string similar to Tried to replace non-contained {0} '{1}'.
+Did you mean to call Add?.

+<a name='P-ParquetClassLibrary-Properties-Resources-ErrorClearAllFirst'></a>
+### ErrorClearAllFirst `property`

+##### Summary

+Looks up a localized string similar to You must clear the model database before reloading it..

 <a name='P-ParquetClassLibrary-Properties-Resources-ErrorInvalidCast'></a>
 ### ErrorInvalidCast `property`